xyr11/xtrike-bot/README.md

    OCRSPACE_KEY=your-ocrspace-key
    ```

-3. On the `config.json` file, add values to the `exports.botSupport`, `exports.devs`, and `exports.errLog` variables.
+3. On the `config.json` file, add values to the `exports.botSupport`, and `exports.devs` variables.
 Read the comments to see what they do.

 ### Run repository
 *If you're on Replit*, you should press the big "Run" button.